johnsimcall/spideroak-systemd/README.md

 # spideroak-systemd

-** Work in Progress **
+**Work in Progress**

-This project provides tools for starting and stopping the SpiderOak service (https://www.spideroak.com) from a systemd environment.
+This project provides the systemd unit file for starting and stopping the SpiderOak service (https://www.spideroak.com) from a systemd environment.
 This is based off the work done by funnelfiasco (https://github.com/funnelfiasco/spideroak-init).

-* This repository includes the following files:
+This repository includes the following files:
 * COPYING.md         -- the license (public domain where applicable,
                         CC0 elsewhere)
 * README.md          -- this file
-    * SpiderOak          -- the configuration file
+* `.spideroak.rc`      -- the configuration file
+* `spideroak`          -- the systemd script which deal with applying the configuration from `.spideroak.rc`
-    * spideroak@.service -- a systemd service file
+* `spideroak@.service` -- the systemd service file

 ## Installation
-To install on a system using systemd, copy the file 'spideroak@.service' to /usr/lib/systemd/system/spideroak@.service and the file 'SpiderOak' to /etc/sysconfig/SpiderOak .
+To install on a system using systemd, copy the file 'spideroak@.service' to `/usr/lib/systemd/system/spideroak@.service`, copy `spideroak` to `/usr/lib/systemd/script/spideroak`, and the file `.spideroak.rc` to `~username/.spideroak.rc`.

 ## Configuration
-Configuration is handled through /etc/sysconfig/SpiderOak.
-The systemd service will use the SPIDEROAKOPTS setting to pass options to the SpiderOak process. '--headless' is automatically included and so does not need to be specified in SPIDEROAKOPTS.
+Configuration is handled through `~username/.spideroak.rc`.
+The systemd service will use the `ARG` variable to pass options to the SpiderOak process. '--headless' is automatically included and so does not need to be specified in `ARG`.

 **Note: the scripts and configuration do not perform any sanity-checking on your behalf.
 For the security of your system and data, ensure that files